 This is one part that you can control as an applicant.
 Make sure to choose the references that you’re going to include in your proposal.
 If you can, send them your resume so they’ll be abreast with your career.
 Also, it is relevant to keep your bridges in good shape.
 Conflicts between you and your boss must be settled before you leave, otherwise, you’ll receive a bad reference from them.
 As you know, bad references from former employers can hurt your chances of being employed.

-It is also important to note that hiring managers also evaluate applicants based on their skills and how those skills “fit” into the needs of a position.
+It is also important to note that hiring managers also evaluate you based on skills and how your skills “fit” into the needs of a position.

 Hiring managers are very meticulous about salary expectations.
 If your salary expectation falls beyond the “realistic range,” most likely you’re not going to get the job.
 However, if you ask for a lower salary that is not aligned with your qualifications, you’ll appear questionable.